CentOS Stream 9 Build 20240724

 • Fibre Channel Host Bus Adapters and multipath devices.
 Some can require vendor-provided drivers.

-• Xen blocks devices on Intel processors in Xen digital machines.
+• Xen blocks devices on Intel processors in Xen virtual machines.

-• VirtIO blocks devices on Intel processors in KVM digital machines.
+• VirtIO blocks devices on Intel processors in KVM virtual machines.

 System specifications